 Tornadoes Targeted Over a Dozen States

 Powerful tornadoes struck outside of Alabama as well.
 In fact, the first EF-5 of the outbreak developed near Smithville, Mississippi.
 Boasting wind speeds of approximately 205 mph, this tornado destroyed 18 homes and resulted in over a dozen deaths.
-On April 27, another tornado tracked almost 5 miles through Chattanooga, Tennessee, causing 8 fatalities and injuring 10 others.
+On April 27, another tornado tracked almost five miles through Chattanooga, Tennessee, causing eight fatalities and injuring ten others.

-Even during the crisis, amid so many tornadoes, the National Weather Service maintained an average warning lead time of 24 minutes, allowing many families to escape or prepare for the disaster.
-To make use of these warnings yourself, pay attention to the severe weather alerts issued over your radio, television, and cellular devices.
+Even during the crisis, amid so many tornadoes, the National Weather Service maintained an average warning lead time of 24 minutes, allowing many people to escape or prepare for the disaster.
+To make use of these warnings yourself, pay attention to the severe weather alerts issued over your radio, television, weather radio, and cellular devices.
 These are life-saving announcements and it’s critical to understand their instructions.

 A watch means that there is potential for dangerous weather to affect your area.
-These are broadcast at least 12 hours prior to when the event is likely to take place.
 Warnings, however, are issued when severe weather is imminent or already occurring.

 A NOAA Weather Radio is another critical source for emergency information.
-With a special, battery-powered receiver that can be acquired from most hardware stores, you can tune into this 24/7 radio station even in the middle of a power outage.
-They broadcast emergency information on everything from natural disasters to oil spills to public safety concerns, such as AMBER alerts.
+With a special, battery-powered receiver that can be acquired from most hardware stores or online, you can tune into this 24/7 radio station—even in the middle of a power outage.
+The station broadcasts emergency information on everything from natural disasters to oil spills to public safety concerns, such as AMBER alerts.